 The day by day process of you developing, maturing or growing up to the measure of the stature of the fullness of Christ is called “Progressive or Practical Sanctification.”

-While the Scripture confirms our instantaneous sanctification, it also speaks about our progressive or continuous sanctification.
+While the Scripture affirms our instantaneous sanctification, yet it also speaks about our progressive or continuous sanctification.

 10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.